gcalibration/KOKO/README.md

 # KOKO
-This is an application to help calibration at KOKO NETWORK be organised
+This is an application to help calibration at KOKO NETWORKS be organized and easy to manage field data collection